MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 Warm relocation is for critical workloads with a stateful service that doesn't support hot relocation.
 Warm relocation uses asynchronous data replication and environment replication.
 Here's the warm relocation process.

 1. Start the service in the new target region.
-1. Keep the workload is running in the source region.
+1. Keep the workload running in the source region.
 1. Create a backup of the source data.
 Back up the data during off-peak hours to minimize potential data loss.
 1. Restore the data in the new target region.
 1. Switch endpoints and validate.